Maheswaranx15/NFT-Marketplace-with-Zero-Gasfee/README.md

 2. The platform allows you to list NFTs without paying any gas fees.
 This is achieved by pushing the blockchain transaction forward to when someone purchases the token.
 But, when listing an NFT on OpenSea, the seller's MetaMask – or any other wallet – will trigger

-# Advanced Sample Hardhat Project

-This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.

-The project comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
-It also comes with a variety of other tools, preconfigured to work with the project code.

-Try running some of the following tasks:

 ```shell
 npx hardhat accounts
 npx hardhat compile